What to do if…

 - You do not need to decide today whether to resign.

-- If the change looks longer-term, you can consider a flexible working request later — you do not have to do that in the first 24–48 hours.
+- If the change looks longer-term, you can consider a flexible working request later; you do not have to do that in the first 24 to 48 hours.

 Important reassurance

-It’s normal to feel blindsided and panicky when nights or weekends appear out of nowhere — especially if it affects childcare, health, or safety.
-Getting the change written down and responding calmly buys you time and reduces the risk of an irreversible mistake.
+It is normal to feel blindsided when nights or weekends appear with little warning, especially if childcare, health, travel, or safety is affected.
+Getting the change written down and responding calmly buys time and reduces the risk of an irreversible mistake.

 Scope note

-This is first-steps guidance to stabilise the situation, create a clear paper trail, and reduce harm.
-If the employer insists on a permanent change or starts disciplinary action, you may need specialist employment advice.
+These are first steps only: stabilise the situation, create a clear paper trail, and reduce immediate harm.
+If the employer insists on a permanent change, cuts pay, threatens discipline, or the situation may involve discrimination or health and safety risk, later decisions may need specialist employment advice.

 Important note

-This guide is general information, not legal advice.
-Employment rights depend on your contract, workplace policies, and your circumstances.
-If you feel unsafe (for example, travelling at night), treat that as a safety issue and raise it promptly.
+This guide is general information, not legal, medical, financial, therapeutic, or other professional advice.
+Employment rights depend on your contract, workplace policies, employment status, and circumstances.
+If you feel unsafe travelling or working at night, treat that as a safety issue and raise it promptly in writing.

 Additional Resources